danielelozzi/SPEED/R package/README.md

 # speedAnalyzerR

-`speedAnalyzerR` is an **R command-line tool** inspired by the Python package `speed-analyzer`.
-It provides basic functionality for organizing eye-tracking data into a lightweight BIDS-like structure, generating plots, and optionally creating simple video overlays of gaze positions.
+`speedAnalyzerR` is an **experimental R command-line tool** inspired by the Python package `speed-analyzer`.
+It provides basic functionality for organizing eye-tracking data into a lightweight BIDS-like structure, generating summary plots, and creating simple video overlays of gaze positions.

 ## Features
 - Convert raw CSV/video data into a **minimal BIDS-like structure**.